Frequently Asked Questions

 How do I set up a non-standard compiler?

-If you wish to use a non-standard compiler, i.e. a compiler other than one of the MPI compilers, HPCC has GNU, Portland Group, Intel, and Absoft compilers installed under the /usr/usc directory.
+If you wish to use a non-standard compiler, i.e. a compiler other than one of the MPI compilers, HPC has GNU, Portland Group, Intel, and Absoft compilers installed under the /usr/usc directory.
 In order to use on of these compilers, you must source the appropriate setup.csh or setup.sh file each time you login.

 For example, here is how you would set up the Portland Group compiler for use on your account.